MCP Tools Reference

 Show all available projects

-• Project name and statistics
+• Displays project status and statistics

 Create new knowledge projects